jamesrhester/pycifrw/README.md

 Australian National Beamline Facility (ANBF), run by the Australian Synchrotron Research Program (ASRP), as part of a larger project to provide CIF input/output capabilities for data collection.
-It is now (Jan 2015) maintained and developed within the Australian Nuclear Science and Technology Organisation (ANSTO).
+It is now (Mar 2017) maintained and developed within the Australian Nuclear Science and Technology Organisation (ANSTO).

 Conformance
 -----------

-The CIF 1.1 and 2.0 working specifications were used as a reference,
+The specifications found in Vol G of the International Tables for Crystallography were used as a reference for CIF 1.0/1.1 syntax. http://dx.doi.org/10.1107/S1600576715021871 was used as the CIF 2.0 reference.

 PyCifRW has been tested on the IUCr sample CIF1.1 trip files located at http://www.iucr.org/iucr-top/cif/developers/trip and fails or successfully reads as it is supposed to (note that `ciftest5` contains characters now forbidden in CIFs).
-For CIF2.0, only characters in the Basic Multilingual Plane are supported due to limitations of Python 2.

 Supported Platforms
 -------------------

-PyCIFRW is written entirely in Python.
-While this makes parsing of large CIF files rather slow, it should run wherever Python runs.
-The latest version has been tested on Linux and will soon be tested on Windows 7.
+PyCIFRW is written entirely in Python, and so should run wherever Python runs.
+Any failures on Mac, Windows or Linux should be communicated to the author, either through the BitBucket issues tracker or email.

 The source code of a C extension module is also included in the distribution.
 This module accelerates CIF file reading.
 From time to time system-dependent installation packages are generated containing precompiled versions of this module.

 Installation
 ------------